scuzzydude/asimov/asimov.md

 Corporations are property and thus can be bought and gifted to humanity.
 Scoot may not own corporations but can be responsible for them.

 After the early staking, seeding, and development phase of The Foundation, the only way to receive new mint asimov will be to scoot something.
 Corporations can't create Scoot.
-If they have a great product or brand their employees, shareholders or customers may create Scoot as an honor, but the corporations can't profit from this directly.
+If they have a great product or brand, their employees, shareholders or customers may create Scoot as an honor; but, the corporations can't profit from this directly.
 The Foundation will trade scoot at registration, but it'll be a fixed amount.
 The only way to get a large volume of asimov will be to convert something property-valued into Scoot.

 In this way, corporations can continue to exist in the genius economy.
 They can align their mission with the most efficient solutions instead of the most efficient compromises.
-Instead of the goal being shareholder profit, it becomes pledge wealth based on success of truly idealistic missions.
+Instead of the goal being shareholder profit, the goal becomes pledge-wealth based on success of truly idealistic missions.

 ### Genius CYA